-I also observe that when people are searching for help in these areas, both terms can be used interchangeably suggesting there is a bit of confusion or difficulty in identifying symptoms.
+I also observe that when people are searching for help in these areas, both terms can be used interchangeably, suggesting that there is a bit of confusion in this area.

 Because of this, I thought it was worth discussing what I perceive to be the differences, and there are differences.
 They are different behaviors and need to be treated in different ways.

-To be clear, this is my take on the differences based on my experience and understanding.
-My area of expertise is emotional eating, so the description of emotional eating that I share here is based upon my teachings in the course.
+To be clear, this is my own take on it based on my experience.
+My area of expertise is emotional eating, so the description of emotional eating that I share here is taken from the teachings in the course.
 I have had a little help from Beat, the UK’s eating disorder charity, to describe binge eating.

 Firstly, I think it’s worth pointing out that we are all driven to eat for both physical and emotional reasons.

-Emotional eating is one of many, perfectly normal coping strategies that we use to help us to manage our emotions or provide emotional reward.
+Emotional eating is one of many, perfectly normal coping strategies that we use to help us to manage our emotions or to provide emotional reward.

-Let’s face it, eating can be an enjoyable thing to do.
-The act of eating fires up reward centres in the brain, and we use food to express love, to connect with others and to soothe pain.
+Let’s face it, eating is an enjoyable thing to do.
+The act of eating fires up reward centres in the brain and we use food to express love, to connect with others and to celebrate.

-Using food as a source of comfort or reward is a normal and healthy thing to do.
-It is important to recognise this.
-When we think of emotional eating as a bad thing or a behaviour that we should avoid, we can get caught up in a diet mentality that can lead to damaging behaviour around food.
+Using food as a source of comfort or reward occasionally is a normal and healthy thing to do.
+It’s important to recognise this.
+When we think of emotional eating as a bad thing, or a behaviour that we should avoid we can get caught up in a diet mentality which can lead to damaging behaviour around food.